 Opposition to the managed zone in Leeds

 We believe the only way to reduce the demand for human trafficking is to prosecute people who buy sex and decriminalise women who are prostituted.
-Pace has been fighting the legalisation of prostitution in Leeds and are pleased to report as of June 2021 a commitment to close the managed zone.
+Pace supported the campaign to end the legalisation of prostitution in Leeds and close the managed zone which was successful in 2020.

 Action for Trustee Racial Diversity